-- continue to commercialize DEXTENZA in the United States; - continue to develop and expand our sales, marketing and distribution capabilities for DEXTENZA and any of our product candidates; - continue to pursue the clinical development of DEXTENZA for additional indications; - continue ongoing clinical trials of our product candidates OTX-TKI, OTX-TIC and OTX-CSI; - conduct joint research and development under our strategic collaboration with Regeneron, for the development and potential commercialization of products containing our extended-delivery hydrogel formulation in combination with Regeneron's large molecule, VEGF-targeting compounds to treat retinal diseases;
+- continue to commercialize DEXTENZA in the United States; - continue to develop and expand our sales, marketing and distribution capabilities for DEXTENZA and any of our product candidates; - continue to pursue the clinical development of DEXTENZA for additional indications; - continue ongoing clinical trials of our product candidates OTX-TKI, OTX-TIC and OTX-CSI; - initiate planned Phase 2 clinical trials for our product candidates OTX-TKI, OTX-TIC, and OTX-DED; - conduct joint research and development under our strategic collaboration with Regeneron, for the development and potential commercialization of products containing our extended-delivery hydrogel formulation in combination with Regeneron's large molecule, VEGF-targeting compounds to treat retinal diseases:

-- continue the research and development of our other product candidates; - seek to identify and develop additional product candidates, including through additional preclinical development activities associated with our front-of-the-eye and back-of-the-eye programs and potential opportunities outside the field of ophthalmology; - seek marketing approvals for any of our product candidates that successfully complete clinical development; - scale up our manufacturing processes and capabilities to support sales of commercial products, our ongoing clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, and expand our facilities to accommodate this scale up and any corresponding growth in personnel; - renovate our existing facilities including research and development laboratories, manufacturing space and office space; - maintain, expand and protect our intellectual property portfolio; - expand our operational, financial and management systems and personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - defend ourselves against legal proceedings; - increase our product liability and clinical trial insurance coverage as we expand our clinical trials and commercialization efforts; and - continue to operate as a public company.
+- conduct research and development activities on, and seek regulatory approvals for, DEXTENZA and OTX-TIC in certain Asian countries pursuant to our license agreement and collaboration with AffaMed Therapeutics Limited. or AffaMed: - continue the research and development of our other product candidates; - seek to identify and develop additional product candidates, including through additional preclinical development activities associated with our front-of-the-eye and back-of-the-eye programs and potential opportunities outside the field of ophthalmology; - seek marketing approvals for any of our product candidates that successfully complete clinical development; - scale up our manufacturing processes and capabilities to support sales of commercial products, our ongoing clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, and expand our facilities to accommodate this scale up and any corresponding growth in personnel; - renovate our existing facilities including research and development laboratories, manufacturing space and office space; - maintain, expand and protect our intellectual property portfolio; - expand our operational, financial and management systems and personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - defend ourselves against legal proceedings; - increase our product liability and clinical trial insurance coverage as we expand our clinical trials and commercialization efforts; and - continue to operate as a public company.